CactuseSecurity/firewall-orchestrator/CODING_GUIDELINES.md

 - lists should be used instead of arrays
 - only use comment per line (//, #), no block comments
 - continue style of existing code in source file
-- all recusion needs to be limited (default max. value: 100) to avoid stack overflows
+- all recursion needs to be limited (default max. value: 100) to avoid stack overflows

 ## C# specific
 - avoid null references